 I consulted with a defense attorney who was successful in a probation violation court case.
 The attorney argued that his client should not be incarcerated yet again but returned to probation and allowed to resume his medical appointments and supportive services program.
 The judge agreed.

 I spend a lot of time consulting with defense attorneys, almost as much time as I spend with medical consultations.
-This week was especially interesting because another attorney contacted me to tell me that his law student intern is just about to compete her semester long research project on the implications and rights of brain injured individuals entering the legal system.
+This week was especially interesting because another attorney contacted me to tell me that his law student intern is just about to complete her semester-long research project on the implications and rights of brain-injured individuals entering the justice system.

->

-> I'm also working to get my blog back online, preparing a seminar proposal and I've written a number of posts for Facebook.
-In addition, I'm working intensively on my non profit organization Cape Haven, LLC.
-We are planning to construct inexpensive housing for very low income individuals who may be disabled and who are hoping to exit chronic homelessness.
-Our plan is also to conduct homeless housing research and to provide training to other advocates.
-It’s an ambitious initiative but I have a great board of directors and numerous people in Central New York who have helped me so we are very optimistic.
+I'm also working to get my blog back online and I've written a number of posts for Facebook.
+In addition, I'm working intensively on my non-profit organization, Cape Haven Inc. We are hoping to construct inexpensive housing for very low-income individuals who may be disabled and who want to exit chronic homelessness.
+Our plan includes conducting homeless housing research and providing training to other advocates.
+I have a great Board of Directors and numerous people in Central New York State who have helped me so we are very optimistic.

->

-> Please think about what you can do to help them in your area.
+Please think about what you can do to help them in your area.